krtcotmo2/Tips/README.md

 Platform to host the solution.

 # The Application
-The application is designed to provide a quick and easy way to calcaute a tip.
-Ideally this would be a mobile application.
-It makes more sense to have it on the device opposed to relying on a network connection.
-Despite that fact, I used responsinve design so that the app would adjust on a pc screen as it resized.

 #### Settings page - Individual Page in src directory
-Accessed from the help modal, this page allows the user to store some default values in local storage.
+Accessed from the help modal, this page allows the user to store some default values for the default tip amount, whether taxes should be included and how many people you commonly split the bill with in local storage.

 There are three modes to this application:
 - Total Sum